 About Workplace Health and Safety Programs

 According to BC Occupational Health and Safety Regulations, the Life Sciences Center is required to have in place a Workplace Health and Safety Program that is designed to prevent injuries and occupational diseases.
-Such programs are to feature a number of critical elements which include, among others: safety training, safety committees, regular safety inspections, safe work and emergency procedures, accident reporting and investigations, safety-related record-keeping and senior management support.
+Such programs are to feature a number of critical elements which include, among others: safety orientations / training, Local Health and Safety Teams, regular safety inspections, safe work and emergency procedures, accident reporting and investigations, safety-related record-keeping and senior management support.
 For detailed information about BC Regulations pertaining to Workplace Health and Safety Programs, go to: http://www2.worksafebc.com/publications/OHSRegulation/Part3.asp#SectionNumber:3.1

 According to UBC Policy #7 “University Safety”, each Administrative Unit is responsible for maintaining a Health and Safety Program and managing the various elements within that program.
 To view UBC Policy #7 “University Safety”, go to: http://universitycounsel.ubc.ca/files/2010/08/policy7.pdf